Dor-Ka/frontend-basics-homepage/README.md

         - Optimized margins and padding for better responsiveness on small screens.
         - Minor styling adjustments to maintain consistency and readability across different screen sizes.

+- **v0.9** (2025-04-08):
+    - Scroll to Top Button:
+        - Added a floating "Scroll to Top" button for better navigation on longer pages.
+        - Implemented smooth scroll behavior when clicking the button.
+        - Used inline SVG arrow icon for styling flexibility and color control.
+        - Added hover effect with rotation animation for the icon.
+        - Separated related styles into a new CSS file (scroll.css) for maintainability.

 ## 📅 Versions

 - **v0.1** (2025-04-06): Initial structure with header and basic styling